ahmed-shami/Solving-an-IPC-Problem-using-Semaphores/README.md

-<h1>OS Project 2 — Inter-Process Communication with Semaphores and Shared Memory</h1>
+<h1>Inter-Process Communication with Semaphores and Shared Memory</h1>

 <h2>Overview</h2>
 <p>This project shows inter-process communication in Linux using shared memory and semaphores.</p>